ObiBaratt/ObiBaratt/README.md

 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/obibaratt/)

 ## Education
-I have a Bachelors of Science in Organic and Biochemistry with a minor in Computer Science.
+I earn my Bachelors of Science in Organic and Biochemistry with a minor in Computer Science.
+After I realized programming was for me, I took a few Udemy Python courses before fully committing to a bootcamp with App Academy Open.

 ## History
 <p>Initially a pre-med student, I realized that I didn't want to work in a hospital...</p>